-- (a) a licence under the Civil Aviation Regulations 1988; or - (b) the Civil Aviation Safety Authority.
+- (a) an aerodrome certificate under the Civil Aviation Safety Regulations 1998; or - (b) a determination made by the Director under subregulation 12.58(4) of these Regulations.

 launching area means an area stated to be a launching area under subregulation 12.57(2).